raganwald/raganwald.github.com/index.md

 I am [technical](#i-am-technical).
 I ship [products](#i-ship-products).
 I lead [engineering growth](#i-lead-engineering-growth).
 And I foster [collaboration](#i-foster-collaboration).
 This is [not my first rodeo](#this-is-not-my-first-rodeo), and I'm [available for work](#im-available-for-work).

-- I have led teams from four to forty-five people; I've led through growth in size and complexity from startup to IPO and globally distributed teams; I've led engineering-wide changes to structure, process, tooling, and platforms.<br/>
+- I have led teams from four to forty-five people; I've led through growth in size and complexity from startup to IPO and globally distributed teams; I've led engineering-wide changes to structure, process, tooling, and platforms.<br/><br/>
-- I wrote a respected [book](/creative-works.html#books) about JavaScript; I write technical documentation and essays; and I speak at both tech conferences and company-wide events.[^creative-works]
+- I wrote a respected [book](/creative-works.html#books) about JavaScript; I write technical documentation and essays; and I speak at both tech conferences and company-wide events.[^creative-works]<br/><br/>
 - I shipped products and features that contributed to KL Group/Sitraka's and PagerDuty's successful exits.[^sitraka-quest][^PDNYSE]

 My experience is itemized in more detail on [LinkedIn]; my personal email is [raganwald@gmail.com]; and my résumé is available upon [request][raganwald@gmail.com].